Oil rises as U.S. sanctions on Iran squeeze supply

 A group of OPEC and non-OPEC producers have been voluntarily withholding supplies since January 2017 to tighten markets, but with crude prices up by more than 40 percent since then and markets significantly tighter, there has been pressure on producers to raise output.

-With Middle East crude markets also tightening, many Asian refiners are seeking alternative supplies, with South Korean and Japanese imports of U.S. crude hitting a record in September.
+As Middle East markets tighten, Asian buyers are seeking alternative supplies, with South Korean and Japanese imports of U.S. crude hitting a record in September.

 U.S. oil producers are seeking new buyers for crude they used to sell to China before orders slowed because of the trade disputes between Washington and Beijing.

-This is one reason that the discount for U.S. crude versus Brent has widened to around $10 per barrel, the biggest since June LCO-CLFVMc1, traders said.

-Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE; editing by Jason Neely
+Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE; editing by David Evans and Louise Heavens